-There have been outstanding proposals for classroom research in the 80s of last century which could be more useful now than ever, eg. Nunan’s teacher trainers.
-With an anthropological view on the 21st century, we hold a change of the research approach to be crucial.
+There have been outstanding proposals for classroom research in the 80s of last century which could be more useful now than ever, e.g. Nunan’s teacher trainers.
+With an anthropological view on the 21st century, we hold a more flexible research approach to be crucial.
 As the environment is becoming more and more inhumane, we must create the conditions for a humane learning process today and tomorrow.
-Therefore, we consider that the validity of the Humanistic Approach, which has been looked down on by generations of linguists, should be analysed, because we have learned from our failures that language is a much more complex psychological phenomenon than short-term experiments of linguists could make us believe.
+Therefore, we consider that the validity of the Humanistic Approach, which has been looked down on by generations of linguists, should be revalued, even more so because we have learned from our failures that language is a much more complex psychological phenomenon than short-term experiments of linguists could make us believe.

 From the many voices which emphasise the advantages of humanistic language learning, e.g. Jakobovits and Gordon (1974), Moskowitz (1978), Brown (1980), Terrell (1982), Roberts (1982), Bhanot (1983), Scovel (1983), Rivers (1983), Brumfit (1984), Richards and Rodgers (1986), Medgyes (1986), and Stevick (1990), we wish to cite only Brown (1980) who refers to Carl Rogers (1961) with the following quotation: